Dr Ruth Friskney

 My research focuses on the relationships between individuals and institutions, often linking to my previous experience in policy work around justice and gender-based violence.

 I am currently working across two main projects.
-At the University of Strathclyde I am working on Bureaucratic Justice in adult disability benefits, funded by the Financial Fairness Trust.
+In the Law School I am working on administrative justice in adult disability benefits, funded by the abrdn Financial Fairness Trust.
 This project seeks to build a new understanding of how claimants of disability benefits understand fair process.

 Recent previous projects include: